0x-echo/www/content/index.md

 ### schema

-ECHO implementes a decentralized comment protocol to save data on Arweave.
-Anyone can follow the protocol to post comments.
+ECHO implementes a decentralized protocol to save data on Arweave.
+Anyone can follow the protocol to post data and the data will be indexed by ECHO indexer.

 [WIP]